epfl-ada/ada-2023-project-theavengers2023/docs/index.md

 <iframe src="assets/plots/Distribution_of_the_R2_from_the_random_forest.html" width="800" height="600" frameborder="0" position="relative"></iframe>

-Initially, the random forest exhibits a commendable average predictive power (R2(rf)=0.42) with minimal variability, as indicated by a narrow confidence interval at 95% [0.38, 0.45].Furthermore, the Random Forest demonstrates a substantial enhancement in prediction compared to linear regression (R2(lr)=0.218).
+Initially, the random forest exhibits a commendable average predictive power (R<sup>2</sup><inf>rf</inf>=0.42) with minimal variability, as indicated by a narrow confidence interval at 95% [0.38, 0.45].
+Furthermore, the Random Forest demonstrates a substantial enhancement in prediction compared to linear regression (R<sup>2</sup><inf>lr</inf>=0.218).

 #### Mean Decrease in Impurity

 Our objective, now, is to pinpoint the most discriminative variables within the Random Forest analysis.

-In a decision tree, and subsequently in a random forest, the initial selection of variables involves choosing the most informative ones to partition the dataset.
+In a decision tree and subsequently in a random forest, the initial selection of variables involves choosing the most informative ones to partition the dataset.
 The impurity, often measured by Gini impurity, defines the likelihood of a variable being selected.
-Therefore, a high probability indicates that the corresponding variable possesses significant explanatory power.Hence, we will visualize the dependent variables characterized by the highest Gini impurity.
+Therefore, a high probability indicates that the corresponding variable possesses significant explanatory power.
+Hence, we will visualize the dependent variables characterized by the highest Gini impurity.
 We plot the most important features using Mean Decrease in Impurity (MDI).
 The higher the MDI, the better the feature is at making predictions :

 <iframe src="assets/plots/Feature_Importances_using_MDI_final.html" width="800" height="600" frameborder="0" position="relative"></iframe>

 We can see that the most important features are the following : The Adjusted Budget, the Number of actors and the years.
 It seems quite logical that the Budget is an important predictor of the revenue.
-The Number of actors is also an important feature and we can explain it by the fact that more complex storylines that involves a numerous set of characters, and thus of actors, captivates people more.
+The number of actors is also an important feature and we can explain it by the fact that more complex storylines that involves a numerous set of characters and thus of actors, captivates people more.
 Hence, it generates more revenue.
 Finally, we can also hypothetically argue that the release date is also an important factor that explains revenues because people tend to spend more money on cinema than before.

-ARTICLE BFM ???
+BFM

 #### Correlation between the most important features